scottyschup/ruby-curriculum/w2d5/rspec-syntax.md

 ? and tack on a "be_" to make an expectation.
 For example, `expect(Array.empty?).to be true` is equivalent to `expect(Array).to be_empty`.

-Note that RSpec can even change the tense when necessary.
+Note that RSpec can even conjugate verbs when necessary.
 For instance, to test that a Hash `has_key?`, you can simplify:

     expect(my_hash.has_key?(my_key)).to eq(true)